-Visitor Centre of the National Park is in Lihula, in the renovated Penijõe manor.
+The Visitor Centre of the National Park is near Lihula, in the renovated Penijõe manor.
 The Nature Centre hosts an exhibition and has a classroom for nature education.

 This is Estonia's best known birding locality which covers a substantial area of the central west coast.
 It's famous for large numbers of several species of ducks and geese.
 Accessing the area to get...